goharbor/harbor-helm/README.md

 # Helm Chart for Harbor

-**Notes:** The master branch is in heavy development, please use the codes on other branch instead.
+**Notes:** The master branch may be in an unstable or even broken state during development.
+Please use [releases](https://github.com/goharbor/harbor-helm/releases) instead of the master branch in order to get stable charts.
 A high available solution for Harbor based on chart can be find [here](docs/High%20Availability.md).
+And refer to the [guide](docs/Upgrade.md) to upgrade the existing deployment.

 ## Introduction
 This [Helm](https://github.com/kubernetes/helm) chart installs [Harbor](https://github.com/goharbor/harbor) in a Kubernetes cluster.
 Welcome to [contribute](CONTRIBUTING.md) to Helm Chart for Harbor.